tsackton/taelgarverse/docs/people/lizardfolk/gentza.md

 ![Lizardfolk Gentza](../../assets/lizardfolk-gentza.png){align="right"; width="320"}An apprentice lizardfolk herbalist, said to be skilled at experimenting with remedies.
 She is a regular at the [Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>) market where she sells herbal cures to humans, and is always interested in new maladies or remedies for them.
 She often sells to [Mermin Stonebridge](<../halflings/mermin-stonebridge.md>), a budding halfling merchant.

-In October of 1719, she was working on a new remedy for stomach aliments in humans, which was unfortunately mostly causing, rather than curing, sickness in her early tests.
-She was murdered by [François the Bandit](<../sembarans/francois-the-bandit.md>) and his accomplices as part of the [Attempted Poisoning of Cleenseau](<../../events/1700s/1719/11/attempted-poisoning-of-cleenseau.md>), when she refused to accept their bribe to misuse a remedy of hers.